BinnieJoe/Yolov5s-Custom/README.md

 ## Required libraries

-All the required libraries have been included in the [requirements.txt](requirements.txt) file.
+All the required libraries have been included in the requirements.txt.file.

 * PyTorch (torch)
 * Torchvision (torchvision)